Look to top dog names in the early 1900s for ideas on naming your dog, and to step back in time and see how dogs were just as beloved back then.

 Pet names in past times are fascinating because you can observe the relationship and even the history of the times from them.
 For instance, there are cute names like Wags, Babe, Lady, Sunshine, and Cutie that infer these dogs were much dear to the owners’ hearts.
 There are also names that reflected the times, specifically a dog named Grover and another with the name Grover Cleveland, the name of 22nd and 24th President of the United States who served in 1885–1889 and 1893–1897.
 Woodman points out that there was a literary connection in the naming of many dogs too.
 Charles Dickens’ 1850 novel David Copperfield featured a dog named Jip (which is in the top 10), and dogs were named Nemo, the name of the captain in Jules Verne’s 20,000 Leagues Under the Sea, published 1870; there’s also a Jim (Huckleberry Finn) and Crusoe (Robinson Crusoe).

 Since you think of names like Rover and Spot when you consider dog names in years’ past, it’s only fitting to add that there are just two dogs with the names Rover and Spot in the books, and only one with the name Fido – fewer of each than one would expect!

-Visit the Kern County Museum website to read Sarah Woodman’s article about Bakersfield Dog Registration Books and view pages from the City of Bakersfield Dog License Books for 1898, 1900, and 1901.
-(Look under the “Research” heading)
+The Kern County Museum website previously included Sarah Woodman’s article about Bakersfield Dog Registration Books and with pages from the City of Bakersfield Dog License Books for 1898, 1900, and 1901; however, it’s no longer on the site.

-See Woof Report’s past tip with the top pet names for 2010 and tips for naming a new pet.
+See Woof Report’s past tip with the top pet names and tips for naming a new pet.